Magic Weekend: 2021–2023: Return to Newcastle

 The Super League's Magic Weekend saw a belated return to Newcastle for the 2021 season.
 Fixtures for the event were announced on 23 February with matches scheduled to be played during the weekend of 4–5 September.

 The Super League's Magic Weekend stayed in Newcastle, for the 2022 season.
 Fixtures for the event were announced on 23 February with matches played during the weekend of 9–10 July.

 2024: Leeds

+The logo used for the 2024 and 2025 events.

 In November 2023, Super League confirmed Magic Weekend would take place at Elland Road in Leeds for the 2024 Super League season.
 Despite a poor public appetite for the 2024 event to be held at Elland Road, which resulted in the second lowest attendance since the event began, Magic Weekend 2024 was one of the more profitable editions of the event, which The Guardian attributed to the location being closer to participating clubs and the RFL headquarters.
 Rugby League Commercial (the RFL's marketing branch) labelled the weekend a success having beat the target attendance of 50,000, and stating that the previous target of 60,000 when at St James's Park was not unrealistic.